Academic Success and Career Development

 After students have had the opportunity to dig deep into their skills, abilities, values, and interests with their freshman counselor, the next step is connecting them with a faculty advisor who is passionate about their field of study (typically done during a students sophomore year).
 Faculty advisors serve as a mentor and can highlight enriched learning opportunities related to the discipline outside of the classroom.
 This can occur in the form of an internship, field experience, independent research, or study abroad experience....just to name few!

-Academic and faculty advisors work in partnership with students to connect learning, beliefs, and actions as they develop and implement their academic and career goals.
+Academic and faculty advisors work in partnership with students to connect learning, beliefs, and action as they develop and implement their academic and career goals.
 Advisors welcome students of diverse backgrounds, religious affiliations, ethnic and racial identifications, and sexual orientations to this partnership.